-Author has written 5 stories for Sailor Moon, and Utena.
+Author has written 6 stories for Sailor Moon, Utena, and Once Upon a Time.

-I'm not a writer.
+I'm not a "Writer".
 My interest is in discourse and social narratives, which I try to experiment with every handful of years.
 Thought, sometimes I venture out into the written world to stretch my creative muscles, to escape into another world, or to writing something I've been wanting to read but haven't found elsewhere quite as I would like to read it.

-My most recent posted fanfic, "On a theme and a fall from the balcony" (11/27/13) holds a special place in my heart.
-I am enjoying reading it along with other "Balcony" fics (Well 1, by Sharnii https://www.fanfiction.net/s/5619693/1/Secret-of-the-Strong I hope to find more).
-I'm imagining that they are connected, various perspectives, like in real life when one event can happen but 29 different people can experience it differently.
-(Though, it's been too long since I've watched the series.
-I have also realized I left out some key points I'll need to edit in later.)
+"On a theme and a fall from the balcony" (November 27, 2013) holds a special place in my heart.
+I am enjoying reading it along with other "Balcony" fics (Well 1, by Sharnii https://www.fanfiction.net/s/5619693/1/Secret-of-the-Strong I hope to find more.
+Please write one?).
+It's been too long since I've watched the series and I realize that I've left out some key points :P

 My first fanfic (6/15/07) was "Rei's terrible, really bad, no good day."
 Hino Rei was my least favorite character all those years ago.
-I was frustrated reading so many fics where the authors made ooc's out of characters they loathed in order to abuse them in less than entertaining ways.
-So, I challenged myself to write something humorous, keeping her as true to character as I could manage.
+I was frustrated reading so many fics where the authors made their leave favorite characters OOC's in order to to abuse them.
+So, I challenged myself to write a humorous Hino Reig feature, keeping her as true to character as I could manage.
 I was very young at the time, and still not a writer.
 I highly recommend skipping all of the author notes therein.
 Otherwise, I am very proud of this fic because of the journey I took along the way and the journey I've been on since.
-(And I don't hate Rei so much.
+(And I don't hate Rei so much these days.
 I have found a grudging respect and admiration for her temper and defiance of the traditional care-giver role.
 She has another role, for which she is unapologetic.)

 Meanwhile, I've written several duds that house incredible potential (We see how well that worked out for OUAT's Adam Horowitz and Edward Kitsis...t-_-t).
 The themes of my duds, however, purposefully explore the gritty guts of unequal power dynamics.
-I was not skilled enough to realize their potential, but I hope that others will be inspired to make the leap from potential to fanfiction.
+I was not skilled enough to realize their potential, but I hope that others will be inspired to make the leap from potential into fanfiction.

 My all time favorite fanfiction authors are: